t-prinz/ansible-eda/README.md

 Select the History tab and then the Running activation that was just created

 To test, run the following in a terminal

-Note:  It doesn't appear that the variable ansible_eda is defined when run via AAP

 `curl -H 'Content-Type: application/json' -d "{\"message\": \"Ansible is super cool\"}" edactlr.example.com:8080/endpoint`